gleechi/gleechi.github.io/pages/1.0.0/knowledge/avatars.md

 ### Hand Model Standard

+Image below shows GleechiRig's left hand model.
+The labeled wrist and finger bones represent the hand bones whose movement VirtualGrasp controls.

-If you want to use a custom avatar (enabled in the Pro version of the VirtualGrasp SDK), there are certain conditions to be met related to the skeletal hand structure.
-GleechiRig gives a reference of the rigging / model hierarchy of the hands:
+If you want to use a custom avatar (enabled in the Pro version of the VirtualGrasp SDK), the minimum conditions to be met related to the skeletal hand structure are:

-* a hand's wrist bone should include 5 fingers as children (no extra bones), and
+* A hand's wrist bone should include 5 fingers as children (no extra bones),
+* with 3 bones in each finger whose movement VG controls, and
+* for thumb, the 3 bones correspond to the first metacarpal and the 2 phanlanges, and
+* for non-thumb fingers, the 3 bones correspond to the 3 phanlanges in human hand anatomy.

+Additionally,

-* each finger should include 3-4 bones (with or without fingertip).
-If a fingertip is missing, VirtualGrasp will estimate its position, but it is recommended, and also very easy in Unity to add missing fingertip bones manually, and
+* The last transform (4th bone) at finger tip (thumb3_L for example) is recommended to be provided to give accurate representation of last bone's dimention.
+If a fingertip is missing, VirtualGrasp will estimate its position, but may result in finger tip penetration when pushing or grasping objects.
+Note it is very easy in Unity to add missing fingertip bones manually.
-* hands with metacarpal bones for non-thumb fingers are not fully supported.
+* VirtualGrasp also supports custom hands with the 4 metacarpals connecting the non-thumb fingers, however it does not control the movement of them.

 {% include image.html file="vg_hand_model.png" width="100" alt="VG hand model." caption="VG Hand model example with 4 bones (including finger tip) each finger." %}